Ghost Town in the Thumb – Port Crescent

 The booming lumber town had two steam-powered sawmills, two salt plants, a cooperage which manufactured barrels for shipping fish and salt, a gristmill, a wagon factory, a boot and shoe factory, a pump factory, two breweries, several stores, two hotels, two blacksmith shops, a post office, a depot and telegraph office, and a roller rink.
 Pinnebog employed hundreds of area residents.

 Port Crescent prospered as a lumber town from about 1864 to 1881.
-One sawmill became so busy salvaging thousands of trees felled in one of the infamous fires experienced by the Midwest in 1871 that it added a 120-foot brick chimney to help power the plant.
+One sawmill became so busy salvaging thousands of trees felled in one of the infamous fires experienced by the Midwest and Thumb area in 1871 that it added a 120-foot brick chimney to help power the plant.
+The remains of the chimney are still visible near the State Park entrance.
 In 1881, another fire swept through the Thumb region, destroying the area’s timber resources.

 The Town of Port Crescent Declines